-- Over 65% of teachers surveyed have experienced voice problems during their career2 - 32% of teachers stated that they had had voice problems, compared with 1% of non-teachers3
+- Over 65% of surveyed teachers have experienced voice problems during their career2 - 32% of teachers stated that they have had voice problems, compared with 1% of non-teachers3

-We must support students in a more diverse range of activities to help them adapt optimally in our rapidly changing societies.
+We must support students in more diversified activities which will help them best adapt in our rapidly changing societies.
 Students now need 21st Century Skills, including collaboration, communication, creativity and critical thinking skills.
 These skills demand that students actively engage in their learning process.
 But the increase in communication brings additional noise to the classroom.
-This has made the acoustic environment much more important.
+This has raised the importance of the acoustic environment a great deal.

-With the benefit of good acoustics:
+Students, with the benefit of good acoustics:

-- The number of children achieving government targets in their test scores increased by up to 13%4 - Students work more inclusively and better together5 - The sound level in collaborative group work decreased by 13 dB (theoretically, only 3 dB would be expected) - Students had increased focus and less tiredness
+- Increased the number of children reaching government targets in their test scores by up to 13%4 - Work more inclusively and better together5 - Reduce the sound level in collaborative group work by 13 dB (only 3 dB would be theoretically expected) - Increased focus and decreased tiredness